contao/polyfill-symfony/README.md

 ### `TranslatorInterface`

 The `TranslatorInterface` has been moved from the Translation component to the Contracts component in Symfony 5.
-The polyfill provides the old interface in Symfony 5 as well.
+The polyfill restores the old interface in Symfony 5.

 ## Scope

-This package is not meant as a comprehensive, long-term solution.
-We are using it in Contao to provide a transition release between Contao 4.9 LTS, which is Symfony 4.4 only, and Contao 4.13 LTS, which will be Symfony 5.4 only.
+If you want your Contao extension to be compatible with multiple Contao versions (e.g. `4.9` to `4.13`), you will also have to be compatible with both Symfony 4 and 5.
+Require the polyfill in your `composer.json` in this case.

 ## License